 Hearing intriguing rumors about Kansas City and St. Louis?
-You might want to trust them.
-To get you up-to-speed on developments, we’ve put together a short guide to earning an MO data science degree.
+To get you up-to-speed on developments, we’ve put together a short guide to earning a Missouri data science degree.
 Already have a school in mind?
 Skip ahead to our list of all the data science programs in Missouri.

 Studying Data Science in Missouri

 Missouri is home to many schools offering data science programs, many of them conducting fascinating and innovative research in the field.

 So what are all these data specialists working on?
 The Internet of Things, Ag tech, biotech, healthcare, pharmaceuticals, financial services—you name it.

 - Missouri’s fertile soil is fueling research at companies such as Monsanto, DuPont, the Yield Lab, and NewLeaf Symbiotics, as well as non-profits such as the Donald Danforth Plant Science Center.

 - Advances in biotech and medical research are being fostered by organizations such as BioNexus Kansas City and the BioSTL coalition.

 - St. Louis is where you’ll find the National Geospatial-Intelligence Agency (NGA) West, which provides intelligence to warfighters, policymakers, intelligence professionals, and first responders.

 Data Science Research & Initiatives at Missouri Universities

 Happily, Missouri universities are eager to support the state’s surge in advanced industries.
 We can’t cover every data-driven initiative, but here are a few highlights…